Vidkun Quisling

 Quisling was put on trial during the legal purge in Norway after World War II.
-He was found guilty of charges including embezzlement, murder and high treason against the Norwegian state, and was sentenced to death.
-He was executed by firing squad at Akershus Fortress, Oslo, on 24 October 1945.

-Since his death, Quisling has become one of history's most infamous traitors due to his collaboration with Nazi Germany.
-The term "quisling" has become a byword for "collaborator" or "traitor" in several languages and reflects the contempt with which Quisling's conduct has been regarded both at the time and in the present day.
+He was found guilty of charges including embezzlement, murder and high treason against the Norwegian state, and was sentenced to death, a sentence which subsequently garnered some criticism due to its questionable legality; besides by the occupation authority, with Quisling's support (including retroactive verdicts), no death sentence had been executed since 1876, and capital punishment had been abolished upon independence in 1905.
+Quisling was shortly after executed by firing squad at Akershus Fortress, Oslo, on 24 October 1945.
+Since his death, he has come to be seen as one of European history's foremost traitors due to his collaboration with Nazi Germany.
+The term Quisling has become a word for "collaborator" or "traitor" in English and Scandinavian languages.